EtchUK/Etch.OrchardCore.Blocks/README.md

 ## Installing

+This module is available on NuGet.
+Add a reference to your Orchard Core web project via the NuGet package manager.
+Search for "Etch.OrchardCore.Blocks", ensuring include prereleases is checked.

-[Download the source](https://github.com/etchuk/Etch.OrchardCore.Blocks/archive/master.zip) or clone the repository to your local machine.
+Alternatively, [download the source](https://github.com/etchuk/Etch.OrchardCore.Blocks/archive/master.zip) or clone the repository to your local machine.
 Add the project to your solution that contains an Orchard Core project and add a reference to Etch.OrchardCore.Blocks.

-Once the module is in a usable state we'll make it available via NuGet.